 The Collection is complemented by an excellent range of Databases, which provide significant and rich digitised research material.
 View the Manuscript and Print Studies database list.

 - Special Collections – including the Sterling Library with its private press holdings and early editions and History of the Book materials in the archives.
-The collections include a number medieval manuscripts, collections of papers of Palaeographers including Francis Wormald and Julian T. Brown, publications of the Roxburghe Club and works on the subjects printed before 1800.
+The collections include a number medieval manuscripts, collections of papers of Palaeographers including Francis Wormald and Julian T. Brown, publications of the Roxburghe Club and works on books, manuscripts ad palaeography printed before 1800.

-- Reference works: dictionaries, encyclopaedias and guides shelved in the reference section, Periodicals Room, 4th floor.
+- Reference works: dictionaries, encyclopaedias and guides shelved in the Humanities Reference section, 5th floor.